Ex-PM Blair Lays Out advice To Britains New Leader - UrduPoint

 "We should move as the world is moving to digital ID.
 If not, new border controls will have to be highly effective," he wrote.

+The government, however, ruled out the introduction of digital ID cards after business Minister Jonathan Reynolds initially said new Home Secretary Yvette Cooper would be looking at "all sources of advice" on the issue.

+Reynolds later rejected the introduction of ID cards saying: "We can rule that out, that's not something that's part of our plans."

-Other suggestions included "a tough new approach to law and order" due to the fact that "at present criminal elements are modernising faster than law enforcement".
+Other suggestions from Blair included "a tough new approach to law and order" due to the fact that "at present criminal elements are modernising faster than law enforcement".

 And he said the government should "avoid any vulnerability on 'wokeism'", warning against policies that many might regard as overly politically correct.